pschaeflein/BlogArticles/NewRole-DeveloperAdvocate/article.md

 So it's not that different than what I was already doing, right?
 But on a larger scale.
 And some things I was doing on an extracurricular basis will become part of my day job, which is awesome.

-I want to thank
-the US One Commercial Partner Technical Team (OCPTT), especially the Modern Workplace SWARM.
+I'm very thankful, especially in such challenging times, to have such a wonderful opportunity!
+Many thanks to all my colleagues in the One Commercial Partner Technical Team (OCPTT), and to all the awesome partners I've gotten to work with over the last 2 1/2 years.
 It's been a lot of fun and I've learned so much from you all!
 I look forward to continuing to work with you and Microsoft partners as part of my new role.

+And to all my friends in the wonderful SharePoint/M365 community - I hope to see more of you all than ever and work together on exciting new developer scenarios.
+The journey is only beginning!